black-bitcoin/qt-wallets/README.md

 Just download and open the file
 ****************************************************************************************************
 # To Run QT on MAC --- install Deps as below

-  1. Download Homebrew for MAC by going to https://brew.sh/
+1. open terminal
+2. Paste the below command on terminal and hit enter /usr/bin/ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"

-  2. Download File mac_dependencies.sh
+3. download File mac_dependencies.sh and save it in downloads

-  3. Open Terminal and cd to/path/mac_dependencies.sh
+4. Open terminal enter below command and hit enter

+1.  cd /Downloads
-  4. chmod +x mac_dependencies.sh (run this command in terminal)
+2. chmod +x mac_dependencies.sh
-  5. sudo bash mac_dependencies.sh (final Command)
+3. ./mac_dependencies.sh

+It will take some time to install all dependencies, let it install properly

-  6. Run QT wallet file .dmg
+4. Now run QT wallet file .dmg with right click / open